Skip to main content

 Features of Workflow Apps

-When selecting workflow apps, keep an eye out for the following key features:
+When selecting workflow apps, look out for the following key features:

 • Task automation: Automatically assigns tasks, sends notifications, and updates statuses to reduce manual work and keep processes moving.